paigemcconnell/Catering-Console/module-1_Mini-Capstone/CapstoneSuccessCriteria.md

 *   What happens when a slot runs out of a product?
 *   Does it keep running for multiple “sessions”

+**Does it meet the technical requirements**
+*   Are Console statements restricted to just the User Interface?
+*   Is CateringItem abstract?
+*   Do at least 2 classes inherit from CateringItem?
+*   Are those inherited classes created?
+*   Are there valid unit tests?
+*   Is the user interface class free of any StreamReader or StreamWriter code?
+*   Does it avoid Application.Exit or related code?

 **Is the code clean?
 Is it understandable?**

 *   Good variable, method, and class names